armando1339/quick-start-react-app/README.md

 npm run buildserver
 ```

-Once you have run the command, you can start developing your React application inside the "app" folder, or wherever you want.
+Once you have run the command, you can start developing your React.

 ## Deply to Heroku